samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 # IANA Considerations

-IANA is requested to assign numbers for two DNS resource record types identified in this document; BULK and NPN.
+IANA is requested to assign numbers for two DNS resource record types identified in this document: BULK and NPN.

 # Acknowledgments